 From 756 to 1870, certain civil territories in Italy acknowledged the pope as their temporal ruler.
 Constantine* probably gave the Lateran Palace to the Church of Rome after 321, when it could legally own property.
-By 600, gifts of large estates formed the Patrimony of Peter,* around which grew the legend that Constantine had donated these lands to Pope Sylvester I. A forged document called “The”* buttressed these claims until proven a forgery in the fifteenth century.
+By 600, gifts of large estates formed the Patrimony of Peter,* around which grew the legend that Constantine had donated these lands to Pope Sylvester I. A forged document called “The [[Donation of Constantine]]”* buttressed these claims until proven a forgery in the fifteenth century.
 Laurentius Valla in particular exposed the use of oriental language such as “satraps” to describe fourth- century Rome.